 Bob Swanson writes and performs children’s music about weather and astronomy for school and library groups.
 In an effort to teach science in an innovative and interesting way, Bob combines his passions for both science and music.
-A self-trained musician who plays guitar, harmonica, mandolin, banjo and accordion, Bob spent a decade as a professional weatherman – 6 years on television and 4 years in print/online working as assistant weather editor at USA TODAY.
+A self-trained musician who plays guitar, harmonica, mandolin, banjo, ukulele and accordion, Bob spent a decade as a professional weatherman – 6 years on television and 4 years in print/online working as assistant weather editor at USA TODAY.

 “He is the next Bill Nye or the next Neil deGrasse Tyson, who is spreading the word about science in a fun way.”Loraine Walker, Children’s Librarian, Starkville (MS) Public Library

 As an award-winning educator (2017 MSVCC “Instructor of the Year”), Bob has taught a variety of earth and physical science courses at the high school and college level.
 He currently works as an instructor / lab coordinator in the Department of Physics & Astronomy at Mississippi State University.